-Wildebeest's Guide to Hands-Free Leashes (With Video)
+Wildebeest's Guide to Pacifica Hands-Free Leash (With Video)

 Whether you call it a hands-free leash, euro lead, or multi-purpose leash, this extra-long, multi-ended tool might be one of the most versatile and confusing products that pet parents can buy.
 But don’t fret, because once you learn about all the possibilities with a hands-free leash, you’ll be walkin’ the dog like a pro in no time.

 It goes by many names, but at its core, a hands-free leash is one you can wear instead of hold.
 You can use it as a normal lead too (we’ll get to that in a sec!), but the primary draw is that it can be worn cross-body or around the waist.
 Hands-free leashes are typically 7-10 feet in length, with at least two clips and sometimes a slider, too.
 Because they present so many options overwhelm is common, but that’s what we’re here for!

 How many ways can I use a hands-free leash?

 It’s cliche to say the possibilities are endless, but we will say there are a lot of ways to use this leash.
 Because it has a lobster clasp on each end and a sliding ring in the middle, it’s quite customizable to whatever you need.
 Some of our customer favorite uses are below: